 A few simple steps before an appointment improve both comfort and results:

-• Plan to avoid staining foods and drinks for the first 24–48 hours after treatment, since enamel is more porous and stain-receptive immediately following a whitening session.
+- Plan to avoid staining foods and drinks for the first 24–48 hours after treatment, as a cautious post-treatment measure.

 How Long Do LED-Accelerated Whitening Results Last?